 The fact is that it’s far too easy to make mistakes, and costly ones at that, especially when you don’t even know what you’re looking for from the outset.
 And this problem seems to be particularly pronounced where the CRM selection process is concerned because the failure rate is off the charts and could be as high as 80 percent, according to some estimates.

 What’s a Confused Small Business Opportunity or Other Small Business Owner To Do?

 We recommend you start by accessing this FREE white paper by recognized leading independent CRM experts CRM Outsiders titled, “The 10-Step Guide to Buying the Right CRM Solution.”
 It’s chock full of ideas to help you make the inevitably challenging project of finding the right CRM provider to save you money, enhance your customer focus and make managing client relationships much simpler.

-Starting from the basic premise that buying a CRM solution is not your typical technology purchase, this guide enables small business owners to think carefully through the buying process.
+Starting from the basic premise that buying a CRM solution is not your typical technology purchase, this guide enables small business opportunity seekers and owners to think carefully through the buying process.
 It moves you through a series of ten concrete steps broken down into two critical stages: Knowing Yourself and Knowing Your Unique Requirements.